 BLRJ Revision:

 6VAC15-40-395.
-Management of Medical and Dental Sharps – Written policy, procedure, and practice shall govern the control, storage, use and disposal of sharps including, at a minimum, needles, scalpels, lancets, and dental tools
+Management of Medical and Dental Sharps – Written policy, procedure, and practice shall govern the control, inventory, storage, and use, and disposal of sharps including, at a minimum, needles, scalpels, lancets, and dental tools.

 6VAC15-40-400.
 Management of Pharmaceuticals – Written procedures for the management of pharmaceuticals shall be established and approved by the medical authority or pharmacist, if applicable.
 Written policy, procedure, and practice shall provide for the proper management of pharmaceuticals, including receipt, storage, dispensing and distribution of drugs.
 These procedures shall be reviewed every 12 months by the medical authority or pharmacist.
 Such reviews shall be documented.